Time fractional stochastic differential equations driven by pure jump L\'evy noise: Introduction

-We say the strong solution of \eqref{model} is (pathwise) unique if two solutions $\tilde{u}(t), u(t)$ with $u(0) = \tilde{u}(0)$ a.s. satisfy \end{defn} In this paper, we always deal with strong solutions in the sense above.
-For simplicity, we will only speak of solutions from now on.
+We say the strong solution of \eqref{model} is (pathwise) unique if two solutions $\tilde{u}(t), u(t)$ with $\mathbb{P}(u(0) = \tilde{u}(0)) = 1$ satisfy \end{defn} Note that in the definition above, we can replace initial value $u_0$ in \eqref{integral form} by an adapted c\`adl\`ag process $\{k(t)\}$.
+In this case, by a strong solution to the corresponding equation we mean an $\{\mathcal{F}_t\}-$adapted c\`adl\`ag process $\{u(t)\}_{t \ge 0}$ such that integrals in the first display in the definition above are well-defined and finite $\mathbb{P}$-almost surely, and for each $t \ge 0$, \eqref{integral form}, with $u_0$ replaced by the process $\{k(t)\}$, holds $\mathbb{P}$-a.s..
+In this paper, we always deal with strong solutions in the sense above.